 PowerShell

-But I’ll also show you how to set up your own private repository in 15 minutes.
+Finally, I’ll walk you through setting up your own private repository in ProGet—in just 15 minutes.

 Hosting Private PowerShell Modules